 Web Scraping Glassdoor can provide you with some insights like what salary should one expect when applying for a job.

-Employers can do Glassdoor scraping to improve their hiring strategy by comparing data with their competition.
 The use cases for web scraping Glassdoor are endless and here in this article, we will extract data from jobs.

 In this article, we are going to use Python & design a Glassdoor scraper.
 At the end of this tutorial, you will be able to save this data in a CSV file too.